 With the greater transparency offered by smart contracts (combined with 24/7 functioning, and reduced costs), DApps have the ability to lower the barriers to entry into the financial services arena for people all over the world.

 DeFi projects have already garnered billions of U.S. dollars in value and seek to continue this trend as more and more individuals get familiar with the unique value propositions of the sector.
 Users can engage in this new generation of financial services without the requirement for centralised custody or fees from middlemen.
-Although the DeFi sector is only a few years old, given the number of creative DApps that are already offering value and utility to consumers, the implications of smart-contract-powered dApps on the financial industry are already being felt.
+Despite being only a few years old, the DeFi sector has already started to make its presence felt in the financial industry due to the numerous creative DApps offering value and utility to consumers.

 NFTs and Gaming